-Using a variety of art and performance forms, partner organizations and FPTC will create short works drawing on themes from The Tempest, such as the consequences of colonialism, racism, gender stereotypes, immigration, and climate change.
+Using a variety of art and performance forms, the partners and FPTC are creating short works drawing on themes from The Tempest, such as the consequences of colonialism, racism, gender stereotypes, immigration, and climate change.

 Tempest Reconfigured seeks to foster connections across partners, neighborhoods, and constituencies—connections that benefit all participants and the city.
 The project intentionally embraces diversity of races, genders, gender identities, sexual orientations, ages, abilities, neighborhoods, interests, and socioeconomic levels.

 A key theme of Tempest Reconfigured, of The Tempest, and of FPTC’s strategic direction is the transition into a culture that is diverse, inclusive, equitable, intergenerational, and rooted in community.